Tottenham's Harry Kane overtakes Sergio Aguero on Premier League goals, reaches 250 for Spurs

 The 29-year-old is now fourth outright in the list of all-time Premier League scorers, behind Andy Cole (187), Wayne Rooney (208) and Alan Shearer (260).

+The goal was also Tottenham's 1,000th at home in the Premier League.

-Meanwhile, the striker's two goals in 2022/23 have both been crucial for Tottenham, with the winner against Wolves following last weekend's stoppage-time equaliser in the 2-2 draw at Chelsea.
+The striker's two goals so far in 2022/23 have both been crucial for Tottenham, with the winner against Wolves following last weekend's stoppage-time equaliser in the 2-2 draw at Chelsea.

 Thank you for reading 5 articles this month* Join now for unlimited access